fdhhhdjd/Mini-Zalo-App/README.md

 ### Using Zalo Mini App Studio

 1. [Install Zalo Mini App Studio](https://mini.zalo.me/docs/dev-tools)
-1. Click on New project > Enter your Mini App ID > Choose ZaUI Coffee template
+1. Click on New project > Enter your Mini App ID > Choose Coffee Dev template
 1. Wait until the generated project is ready and click the Start button to run the mini app 🚀

 ### Using Visual Studio Code